 White Posca Pen

-Now available at Joann’s and work over any type of medium.
+Posca Pens are THE go-to pens for mixed media artists and will paint over any type of medium.
 This set of 3 has all 3 of the sizes, medium, fine & extra fine.
+They also come in sets of colors and are amazing for other art projects as well.

 Dylusions Paint Pen